 In the search bar type the group that you are looking for, e.g. Startup London and press ‘Enter’ on your keyboard.

 This will bring a list of people linked to that search term.
-However, at the moment we are looking for groups rather than people, so click the ‘More’ button to see a drop-down to choose the groups function:
+However, at the moment we are looking for groups rather than people, so click the ‘Groups' button:

 This will give you a list of all groups that are relevant from your search term.